robotology/icub-hri/README.md

 5. `ccmake ..` and fill in the cmake var **`OpenCV_DIR`** with the path to the `OpenCV-3.2.0` build.
 6. Compile `icub-client` using `make`.

+### Update software script
+We provide a [Python script](https://github.com/robotology/icub-client/blob/master/update-software.py) to easily update all dependencies of `icub-client` and `icub-client` itself.